martin-galajda/object-detection/README.md

 Our repository is structured into multiple repositories:

-- /models - code for object detection inference pipelines
+- `/models` - code for object detection inference pipelines
-- /models/data  - data structures used by object detection algorithms
+- `/models/data`  - data structures used by object detection algorithms
-- /models/utils - utility functions used by object detection algorithms
+- `/models/utils` - utility functions used by object detection algorithms
+- `/models/preprocessing` - preprocessing used in the models
+- `/models/yolov3` - YOLOv3 inference pipeline:
+  - `cpu_head/` - with inference head in Numpy (on CPU)
+  - `gpu_head_v1` - with inference head in TF, but non-max suppression in Numpy
+  - `gpu_head_v2` - with inference head and non-max suppression in TF
+  - `conversion` - conversion from the Darknet framework to Keras model
+  - `resources` - resourcess needed by the model (e.g. weights, class labels)

+- `models/faster_rcnn_inception_resnet_v2_oid_v4`- Faster R-CNN inference pipeline
-- /evaluation - code for computing evaluation metrics for object detection models
+- `/evaluation` - code for computing evaluation metrics for object detection models
+- `/evaluation/average_precision` - our custom implementation for computing (m)AP
-- /notebooks - Jupyter notebooks which
+- `/notebooks` - Jupyter notebooks which
   - demonstrate how to use the object detectors
   - contain scripts used for computing metrics
-- /utils - common utility functions
+- `/utils` - common utility functions
-- /common - common stuff i.e. custom argparse types
+- `/common` - common stuff i.e. custom argparse types

 # Object detectors